guezey/Ferdi/README.md

 ### A tiny, lovely, sweet Discord bot.

-It runs on Python, accepts '&gt;' as command prefix, and responses to the following commands (for now):
+It runs on Python, accepts '&gt;' as command prefix, and responds to the following commands (for now):

 - &gt;roll: Rolls any combination of dice.